 - Comfortable Straps

-- The chest, shoulders and hips straps on the backpack should be padded for a comfortable fit for wear.
+- The chest, shoulders, and hip straps on the backpack should be padded for a comfortable fit.

 - Adjustable Back Plate & Straps